 This also applies to any elderly people in your family.
 By factoring in their needs, you can include special items such as their prescription medicine, hearing aids, lenses, and extra batteries in the kit.

-Additionally, it’s always a good idea to have some extra clothing and blankets to keep yourself fit.
+Additionally, it’s always a good idea to have extra clothing and blankets to keep fit.

 Prepare for Emergency Cash Needs